 Master of Public Health (MPH) students in the Colorado School of Public Health (ColoradoSPH) have multiple opportunities for financial assistance.
 All students in the Colorado School of Public Health, regardless of their home campus, should submit their FAFSA to CU Denver (FAFSA ID Number: 004508).
 All MPH students are eligible for funding opportunities through the CU Denver | CU Anschutz Financial Aid Office.

 Graduate Research Assistantships

-The ColoradoSPH@CSU program funds a Diversity Award for new students.
+The ColoradoSPH at CSU funds a Diversity Award for new CSU MPH students.
 Awards are given each year and it provides the student with $5,000 per year for 2 years.
 The application for this scholarship is sent out to all newly admitted CSU MPH students after admissions decisions are made.
 “Diversity” is defined very broadly and it’s up to the student to tell the reviewers how they will contribute to a diverse public health workforce.

 Funding is also available to ColoradoSPH students on the CSU campus for their practicum and capstone experiences.
 Students are not able to receive funding for both the practicum and the capstone project, and can only receive funding for one.
 Students submit a funding application, which is considered on a first-come, first-serve basis until funds run out.

 For more information about the practicum and capstone, please visit the Practice-Based Learning page.

 Students are encouraged to seek additional opportunities for gaining public health skills.
 Students submit a simple funding application at least four weeks prior to the event to be considered.

 Students in the Colorado School of Public Health (ColoradoSPH), regardless of which campus is their home campus, have a primary identity as a CU Denver student.
 Please see below for a description of the categories under which ColoradoSPH students are eligible to be hired on the CSU campus.

 CSU MPH students ARE eligible to be hired as: